Maintaining Head Support Position – let’s do the math!

 The cone style is 43% the size of the standard 1” diameter ball and has 1/3 of the clamping area, so it doesn’t maintain it’s position as well.
 The Seating Dynamics finger joint is 59% the size of the standard 1” ball, yet has 3.48 times the clamping area, allowing this hardware to maintain its position very well.
 Even the design of Head Support Mounting Hardware can determine whether a client can maintain head alignment.

 Are you working with clients whose head support is constantly moved out of position?
-Seating Dynamics Static and Dynamic Head Support Hardware design can maintain alignment of the head support by increasing the clamping area.
-If you are working with a client who is moving hardware out of alignment, consider our Dynamic Head Support Hardware which can also absorb client forces.
+Seating Dynamics Dynamic Head Support Hardware design can maintain alignment of the head support by increasing the clamping area.
+Our Dynamic Head Support Hardware also absorbs client forces, which keeps head support components in alignment and prevents breakage, as well as client injury.

 Thanks for the detailed comparison of hardware options for head support on difficult clients.
 Very useful.